sjeandeaux/todo/README.md

 ### Prove how it fits and uses the best cloud native understanding

 * Containerized: The application `todod` is deployed in a container.
-* Dynamically orchestrated: A load-balancing (traefik, nginx, ...) can be used above the services of todod.
+* Dynamically orchestrated: A load-balancer (traefik, nginx, ...) can be used above the services of todod.
 * Microservices-oriented: The `todod` application manages todos
 * Statelessness: The `todod` can die.
 Nothing is lost.